 MySQL OR Operator is one of the Logical Operator.
-Generally, we use this operator in the WHERE Clause to apply multiple filters on the records returned by SELECT Statement.
-This OR operator returns the result as:
+Generally, we use this one in the WHERE Clause to apply multiple filters on the records returned by SELECT Statement.
+This MySQL OR operator returns the result as:

 - 1, if all operands are not nulls, and any of the one operands is non zero.